-Of the 17 countries chosen last year, 14 pass the indicators test this year.
-The status of the other three countries chosen last year is as follows:
+Of the 17 countries chosen last year, 13 pass the indicators test again this year.
+The status of the other four countries is as follows:

-- Georgia This year it again does not pass the tests, although its scores have improved (see below). - Cape Verde was chosen in the original round for FY 2004.
+- Georgia and Mozambique did not pass the indicators tests last year, but were still selected by the Board.
+This year they again do not pass the tests, although their scores have improved (see below). - Cape Verde was chosen in the original round for FY 2004.
 For FY 2005 and again in FY 2006, its per capita income is above the low-income ceiling, so it is a candidate in the lower-middle income group (as we shall see later, Cape Verde falls short of passing the tests in the lower-middle income group). - Senegal passed the indicators test last year, but falls slightly short this year, barely missing one of the "investing in people" indicators.